 Maria C. Haws is an associate professor of aquaculture at the University of Hawai‘i at Hilo.
-She conducts research in the fields of invertebrate biology, aquaculture and coastal management, and natural resources management policy.
+She is director of the UH Hilo Pacific Aqualture and Coastal Resource Center (PACRC) at Hilo Bay and conducts research in the fields of invertebrate biology, aquaculture and coastal management, and natural resources management policy.

-Haws has a dual appointment as a UH Sea Grant aquaculture extension specialist.
-She also serves as director of the Pearl Research and Training Program, a joint project of UH Hilo’s Pacific Aquaculture and Coastal Resources Center and the UH Sea Grant College Program.
+Haws also has a dual appointment as a UH Sea Grant aquaculture extension specialist.
+She also serves as director of the Pearl Research and Training Program, a joint project of PARC and the UH Sea Grant College Program.

 In addition, Haws serves as affiliate faculty at the College of the Marshall Islands.
 She also is on the Board of Directors for the Marine and Environmental Research Institute of Pohnpei where she provides technical assistance in aquaculture development of pearls, sponges, corals, marine ornamentals in the U.S. Affiliated Pacific Islands.

 “What is important to me is contributing to industry development, technology transfer and student training,” says Haws.
 “This of course involves research, but I try to focus on applied research that answers questions critical to industry progress and making aquaculture more sustainable in the social, economic and environmental sense.”

 In her role as a UH Sea Grant Aquaculture Extension Specialist, Haws provides technical assistance to the Hawai‘i aquaculture industry, with a focus on development of the shellfish industry.
 She also provides technical assistance to groups managing traditional Hawaiian fishponds to revive ancient and new forms of aquaculture production.

 Her pursuit of developing native species for aquaculture includes study of the chame fish (Dormitator latifrons), an air breathing fish from the Americas, and the Hawai‘i native oyster, Dendostrea sandvicensis.